RedHatInsights/quickstarts/docs/developers/FUZZY_SEARCH.md

 **How it works:**
 - Splits query and display names into words
-- Matches each query word to closest display word
+- Matches each query word to the closest display word
-- Returns results with at least one matching word within threshold (default: 3 characters)
+- Returns results with at least one matching word within the threshold (default: 3 characters)
 - Ranks by: match count (DESC) → total distance (ASC)

 ## Configuration